The Best Password Managers of 2025

 What Is a Password Manager?

-A password manager is a software application that securely stores and organizes your passwords in a vault.
+A password manager is a software application that securely stores and organizes your login credentials (usernames and passwords) in a vault.
 That means you don’t have to rely on your memory or on insecure, inconvenient methods like paper and pen.
-Your password manager does it for you, keeping all your logins securely in one place with bank-level encryption.
+Many password managers also:

 What Else Can Password Managers Do?